 Some authorities have restrictions under the clean air act which control the emission of smoke.

-If you are worried about droughts in the room, there are some models which are designed to draw in extra air from outside.
+As previously mentioned, rooms housing wood-burning Stoves rated over 5 kW need an air vent, If you are concerned about droughts in the room, there are some stoves that are designed to draw in extra air from outside.

-A basic 5kW multi-fuel burning cast iron stove will cost around £200 - £300 plus the cost of installation, there are no electrical components so it can be used safely in the event of a power cut.
+A basic 5 kW multi-fuel burning cast iron stove costs around £300 plus the cost of installation, there are no electrical components so it can be used safely during a power cut.

-Mid-range models costing £300 - £800 should be clean burn and highly efficient (average 84% when burning properly dried wood) and well designed.
+Mid-range models costing £300 - £800 should be well designed, clean burn and highly efficient (average 84% when burning seasoned wood).

-Modern ones should be DEFRA rated for use in smokeless zones, meaning they meet the highest standards for emission control.
+Stoves should be DEFRA rated for use in smokeless zones so they meet the highest standards for emission control.

-Expect to pay £1000+ for top range stylish contemporary designs such as the Danish Aduro and Slovakian Thorma range of stoves.
+Expect to pay £1000+ for top specification stylish contemporary designs such as the Danish Aduro and Slovakian Thorma ranges.
 These are made to the highest standards and have extensive guarantees.

 This one is steel with an 80% efficiency rating, is rotatable, has a concrete storage heater option and a 2-year guarantee.